 Your house sustains heavy damage from wind and rain during a hurricane.
 The storm surge floods the lower level of your home three hours later.
 Despite the destruction, you are consoled by the fact that you purchased hurricane insurance as part of your homeowners policy.
 Your home sustains hundreds of thousands of dollars in damages, but you are confident it will be covered.

 You're wrong.
 The insurance company points to the "anti-concurrent" clause in your policy.
 "I had hurricane insurance," you counter.
-But id does not matter.
+But it does not matter.
 The flood negates the coverage.
-How could you have known that hurricane damage would note be covered, even by hurricane insurance, if there was a flood?
+How could you have known that hurricane damage would not be covered, even by hurricane insurance, if there was a flood?
 "You should have read your policy," says the insurance company, and points to some incomprehensible legalese headlined as an "anti-concurrent" clause in your policy.
 The kicker?
 You did not even get the policy until after you bought it.

-Pascagoula, Mississippi police lieutenant Paul Leonard found himself in this very situation after Hurricane Katrina.
+Pascagoula, Mississippi police Lieutenant Paul Leonard found himself in this very situation after Hurricane Katrina.
 Leonard testified that in 1999 his Nationwide Insurance agent told him he did not need flood insurance.
 Leonard's home later suffered over $130,000 worth of damage in Hurricane Katrina.
 Nationwide sent him a check for $1,600.

-Lawmakers in more than half of all states have enacted "plain English" laws for consumer contracts, yet many Americans still do not fully understand the risks they are subject to.
+Lawmakers in more than half of all states have enacted "plain English" laws for consumer contracts, yet many Americans still do not fully understand the risks they are subject to when accepting a contract.
 Nearly half of all Americans mistakenly believe that if a new car is totaled only a few weeks after purchase, the insurance company will pay for the full replacement -- when in fact, insurance companies will deduct for depreciation, leaving consumers owing thousands of dollars on a car loan.
 Similarly with homeowners insurance, more than seven out of ten Americans believe their insurance company will pay for the full cost of personal belongings.
 But, insurance companies "cap" the amount they will pay for a total loss, and will deduct for depreciation when assessing damage to personal belongings.

 Hurricane Katrina highlighted the insurance industry's use of opaque language to avoid paying claims.
 At issue were so called "anti-concurrent clauses."
 The clauses dictate that not only is damage from a flood, earthquake or other even not covered, but that such damage eliminates coverage for damage that is covered in the policy.